Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Geometry of the dynamical lattice regulator

 It is often convenient to regard the geometry field $x$ as part of an \emph{extended} field multiplet, alongside the gauge and matter fields:

-In this viewpoint the dynamical--lattice regulator is simply a local lattice field theory with additional scalar degrees of freedom $x_\mu(n)$ and a special pattern of couplings.
-This extended--field formulation will be crucial in Section~\ref{sec:OS-universality}, where reflection positivity is established by letting the Osterwalder--Schrader reflection act on the indices $n$ and treating $x$ on the same footing as the other fields.
+In this viewpoint DLR is simply a local lattice field theory with additional scalar degrees of freedom $x_\mu(n)$ and a special pattern of couplings.
+This extended-field formulation will be crucial in Section~\ref{sec:OS-universality}, where reflection positivity is established by letting the Osterwalder--Schrader reflection act on the indices $n$ and treating $x$ on the same footing as the other fields.